-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.

+E52116-P14302

-E52116-P14302 INPIXON Annual Meeting of Stockholders [], 2018 7:00 AM, Local Time This proxy is solicited by the Board of Directors The stockholder(s) hereby appoint(s) Nadir Ali and Wendy Loundermon, or either of them, as pr the power to appoint (his/her) substitute, and hereby authorize(s) them to represent and to vot on the reverse side of this ballot, all of the shares of Common Stock of INPIXON that the store entitled to vote at the Annual Meeting of Stockholders to be held at 7:00 AM, local time on [2479 E. Bayshore Rd, Suite 195, Palo Alto, CA 94303 and any adjournment or postponement there.
+INPIXON Annual Meeting of Stockholders October 31, 2018 10:00 AM, Local Time This proxy is solicited by the Board of Directors

+The stockholder(s) hereby appoint(s) Nadir Ali and Wendy Loundermon, or either of them, as proxies, each with the power to appoint (his/her) substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of INPIXON that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 10:00 AM, local time on October 31, 2018, at 2479 E. Bayshore Rd, Suite 195, Palo Alto, CA 94303 and any adjournment or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.

+Address Changes/Comments:

-If no s made, this proxy will be voted in accordance with the Board of Directors' recommendation e, as designated kholder(s) is/are], 2018, at eof. uch direction is Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)
+(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)